edibotopic/qute-start/readme.md

 Developed initially for use with [qutebrowser](https://qutebrowser.org/) but has been tested with Chrome and Firefox where it has worked just as well (or better).

+In my experience this is most functional on Chrome and works best when using a single browser.

 ## Features

 - Minimal text-based interface